tetratelabs/istio-distro.io/content/getistio-cli/install-istio/_index.en.md

 ---
 As explained earlier, GetIstio by default communicates to the cluster defined by your Kubernetes configuration.
 Please make sure you’re connected to the correct cluster before proceeding with the installation steps.

-The most common example is to install the demo profile of Istio, That can be done with following command:
+The most common example is to install the demo profile of Istio, That can be done using [getistio istioctl](/getistio-cli/reference/getistio_istioctl) command
 ```sh
 getistio istioctl install --set profile=demo
 ```